 There’s no doubt today’s employees need more resources at their disposal.
 But too many employers create a program just to check a box.
 Oftentimes, they fail to meet the holistic expectations outlined above.
 This can be especially true for organizations with diverse employee populations.

 To us, a robust well-being program uses the dimensions of well-being as a foundation and supports and reaches employees no matter where they are.
-Whether it’s eating healthier, addressing mental health or managing a health condition, programs should be agile enough to adapt on the fly but also provide a consistent and worthwhile participant experience.
+Whether it’s eating healthier, addressing mental and emotional health or managing a health condition, programs should be agile enough to adapt on the fly but also provide a consistent and worthwhile participant experience.

 We also believe that a well-being program should be an extension of your culture, and should evolve alongside your organization’s values and goals.
 This, in turn, allows programs to adapt to fit the needs and expectations that come as well-being is redefined over time.
 For example, in addition to our own five dimensions of well-being, we also support clients who include the following pillars in their programs: